Polymer/tools/README.md

 [![Build Status](https://travis-ci.org/PolymerLabs/polyserve.svg?branch=master)](https://travis-ci.org/PolymerLabs/polyserve)

+A simple development server for web projects.

+`polyserve` serves project files from a URL root that allows relative URLs that reach out of the project, like those starting with `../`, to work.
+This is necessary for referencing other packages by path when stored as a flat directory such as how Bower works.

-A simple web server for using bower components locally. `polyserve` serves project files under `/components/{bower-name}/`.
-The local component defined in `bower.json` is served from the current directory, other component are served from `./bower_components/`.
+The local package is served at the URL `/components/{bower-name}/`, with files served from the current directory.
+Other packages are served at `/components/{packageName}` with files served from their directory under `./bower_components/`.

 ## Installation